top of page

 Intentional, Value-Based Decision-making

 Faith is an intentional, deliberate decision to act in a way that will bring your hope to fruition.
 To achieve the desire of your hope, you need to act consistently within the boundaries of the standards that fulfill the hope, whether or not the requirements are something you like to do.
 We all have faith in something.
-For the Christian, faith implies a belief in supremacy of God and in Jesus Christ’s atonement for sin on the cross.
+For the Christian, faith implies a belief in supremacy of God and in Jesus Christ’s atonement for our sin on the cross.
+In other words, His sacrifice was on our behalf so that we could gain a relationship with a Holy God.
 For the atheist, there is the belief that neither God nor “sin” exists.
-Both of these belief’s require faith in order to believe that they are true.
+Whether you believe in the Christian God or you are an atheist, your belief is the common denominator; both of these belief’s require faith in order to act on their claim to truth.
 In both cases, when you believe, your faith is seen by the decisions you make on how to act.
-This is how faith is proven.
+This is how your faith is proven.

 Who or what is at the center of your motive?